 14.2.1.2 Instruments and measuring devices: precipitation type

 One major area of instrumentation involves the identification of the type of precipitation.
 Systems which are currently under evaluation, or in operational use, generally involve optical methods or radar (van der Meulen, 2003).
 Field tests (WMO, 1998) have shown that all of these systems are capable of detecting major precipitation types – except for the very lightest snow or drizzle – in over 90% of occurrences compared to a trained observer.
 The percentage of detection of very light precipitation is usually much lower.
 Sophisticated algorithms are required to differentiate between several of the precipitation types.
 For example, wet or melting snow is difficult to distinguish from rain.
+The information of the sensor reporting precipitation type is often post-processed to optimise the results (see for example WMO, 2002 and 2010).
+Currently, sensors reporting precipitation type do not provide information on the quality or uncertainty of the report.
+Where there are several possible outputs they should all be provided in the form of a probability distribution as this information would be very valuable particularly during post-processing.
 Sensors detecting precipitation type are listed below.
+Results of field evaluations of several of these sensors are reported in for example WMO (2008, 2010 and 2016).

 Forward-scatter/backscatter present weather sensor

 A variety of scatter sensors are used to report present weather, in particular precipitation type.
 In general, scatter of a light source by the precipitation particles is observed under a fixed angle.
 This gives information on the size of the particles.
-Additional measurements (such as water content of the particles, fall speed, temperature) help determine the nature of the particles.
+Additional measurements (such as forward-/backscatter ratio, water content of the particles, fall speed, temperature) help determine the nature of the particles.
 For example, large particles with small water content will be classified as snow.
 Some sensors report unidentified precipitation when the precipitation type cannot be properly determined by the system.
 This mainly occurs at low precipitation intensities and during the start and cessation of precipitation events.
 Apart from precipitation type, these sensors may (depending on the sensor type) also provide precipitation intensity, precipitation duration (thus able to indicate intermittent precipitation) and visibility.

-These sensors are widely in use and generally give acceptable results for common precipitation types (rain, snow), with 70%–90% detection rates (WMO, 1998), depending on the exact test set up and the specific instrument.
+These sensors are widely in use and generally give acceptable results for common precipitation types (rain, snow), with 70%–90% detection rates (WMO, 1994 and 1998 and Wauben, 2002), depending on the exact test set up and the specific instrument.
 Other precipitation types are not so well observed, particularly mixed precipitation (rain and snow) and hail.
 Thresholds for light precipitation may vary.

 Optical disdrometer